- Product catalogue

 -

 Green roofs are becoming more and more popular, especially in densely populated urban areas, where it is important to use available roof space.
-Green areas and roof terraces increase value both for property developers and those who live in or use the buildings.

 Ballasted or green roofs can be used for recreational areas or roof gardens.
 These solutions give architects and builders a lot of freedom for aesthetic design and contribute to more natural surroundings through the use of pebbles or vegetation.
-This often increases the value of the property and offers increased quality of life to those who live or work in the building.
+Green areas and roof terraces increase value both for property developers and those who live in or use the buildings.
+The weight of the ballast requires the load-bearing structure to be engineered for this purpose.

 Extensive Green Roofs: These are lightweight and low-maintenance green roofs that typically have a shallow soil depth of around 2-6 inches.
 They are suitable for industrial buildings due to their cost-effectiveness and ability to handle harsh environmental conditions.
 Extensive green roofs usually consist of hardy, drought-tolerant plants such as sedums and mosses.